harmslab/epistasis/docs/pages/anatomy.rst

 Constructing these matrices for your dataset is no easy task, so each epistasis model can handle this construction internally.
 Most methods automatically infer X from the genotype-phenotype map.
+(If you need to build your own X matrix, check out this page_)

 Any X matrix used by an epistasis model is also stored in the ``Xbuilt`` attribute.
 This speeds up fitting algorithms that may need resample fitting many times.

 ..
 References in this document

+.. _page: ./advanced.html
 .. _paper: http://www.genetics.org/content/205/3/1079

 Methods in every epistasis model